data-fair/data-fair/doc/pages/functional-presentation/content-pages-en.md

 ### News pages

-The news pages allow you to communicate information about events concerning your portal or open data.
+The news pages allow you to communicate information about events concerning your portal or open&nbsp;data.
 They allow to establish a first phase of communication with the visitors of your portal.

 The news list is available on the news page in the form of a card containing an image and the beginning of the news (or the summary).
 By clicking on a news card, visitors can access the information about the news.